agilbert1412/StardewArchipelago/Documentation/Yaml Settings/bundle_randomization.md

 The content of the bundles is written by hand, and might sometimes be slightly subjective.
 But you should get a good idea of what kind of items might be required, based on the name.

-When increasing the ~~[Bundle Price](./bundle_price.md)~~, extra items will get pulled from the pool, until they are all included, and only then will duplicates get rolled.
+When increasing the [Bundle Price](./bundle_price.md), extra items will get pulled from the pool, until they are all included, and only then will duplicates get rolled.

 This also affects the missing bundle and the raccoon requests, even if the latter already had some randomness.
 Additional items can be part of specific request types.